d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 tab.interact_select(['mxnet', 'pytorch', 'tensorflow'])
 ```

-# Implementation of Softmax Regression from Scratch
+# Softmax Regression Implementation from Scratch
 :label:`sec_softmax_scratch`

 Just as we implemented linear regression from scratch, we believe that